hexalang/Hexa/docs/reference.md

 	y++
 }

-// Halting problem is error when solvable let loop = true
+// The halting problem is an error when solvable let loop = true
 // When @infinite is present, the condition can be `true`, otherwise it is a compile-time error
 @infinite while loop {